Moving from NYC to Westchester: Everything you need to know

 No amount of experience can make you fully prepared for a move.
 Even if you’re moving to small towns or big cities, emergencies can happen along the way.
 To ensure that your next move will be hassle-free and convenient, avoid making these mistakes:

-1. Procrastination is part of your lifestyle.
+1. Procrastination is part of your lifestyle

 You don’t need to be a rocket scientist to know how busy you’ll be once you start to move.
-For starters, you need to assess which items you will be bringing, whether or not you’ll be hiring movers and properly pack all of your valuables.
+For starters, you need to assess which items you will be bringing, whether or not you’ll be hiring movers, and properly pack all of your valuables.
 To ensure that you won’t be pressed for time, never procrastinate.
-Once you know you’re moving, work on making the move possible.
+Once you know you’re moving, work on making a move possible.
 The earlier you start working on your move, the easier it’ll be for you and your entire family.

-2. You thought decluttering isn’t necessary.
+2. You thought decluttering wasn’t necessary

 Before you pack your valuables or scout any movers, take the time to go through all of your valuables first.
 This means checking all of the things you own – which can include your clothes, appliances, and furniture – and deciding which are still usable or not.
-You might still be keeping clothes which don’t fit or appliances which won’t work, so it’s best if you leave them behind.
+You might still be keeping clothes that don’t fit or appliances that won’t work, so it’s best if you leave them behind.

 Moving can be costly, which is why it’s common for most movers to do everything on their own.
 They will pack and transport all of their valuables using DIY strategies.
 If you’re planning to do the same, learn when and how to set the limits.
 You can’t possibly do everything on your own because aside from having limited time, you won’t have the necessary skills and equipment for the job.

 If you’re moving for the first time, it’s best if you actually hire a professional moving company.
 Hiring them might cost money from your pocket, but doing this is actually cost-effective.
 You don’t have to worry about your valuables being damaged because movers are already experienced in what they do.
-Their help can go a long way, especially if you’re planning to work with authorities such as a train station or Port Chester.
+Their help can go a long way, especially if you plan to work with authorities such as a train station or Port Chester.
 They can even help you on your moving to-do list so you’ll know what should be prioritized.

-4. You don’t care about taking an inventory.
+4. You don’t care about taking an inventory

 If possible, take pictures of the items you’ll be bringing, as well.
 These pictures will allow you to determine if your valuables were damaged or lost during the moving process.
 These can serve as hard evidence once you decide to sue the moving company.

-5. You forgot to take measurements.
+5. You forgot to take measurements

 More often than not, you will be bringing most of your furniture and appliances.
 As a mover, you want to save on expenses and do your best to spend less on the move.
-Bringing all of your valuables isn’t necessarily bad, but have you actually considered the size of your new space?
+Getting all of your valuables isn’t necessarily bad, but have you considered the size of your new space?
 Have you taken the measurements of your new house and your appliances and furniture?
 Although this might seem too much hard work, you should still do it.